 Installing Python packages

-Some Python packages can be found in the Raspbian archives and can be installed using apt.
+Some Python packages can be found in the Raspberry Pi OS archives and can be installed using apt.
 For example:

 sudo apt update sudo apt install python3-picamera

 This is the preferred method of installing software, as it means that the modules you install can be kept up to date easily with the usual